Maksim Ammosov: Arrest and purge

-On 7 November 1937, during a demonstration by the working people dedicated to the 20th anniversary of the Great October Socialist Revolution, a counter-revolutionary slogan was said by Ammosov, which was also heard on the radio throughout the city of Frunze.
-According to Semyon Lipkin who was present, recalled that Ammosov accidentally yelled "long live the victory of fascism throughout the world!".
+On 7 November 1937, during a demonstration by the working people dedicated to the 20th anniversary of the Great October Socialist Revolution, Ammosov repeated a counter-revolutionary slogan, which was also heard on the radio throughout the city of Frunze.
+Semyon Lipkin, who was present, recalled that Ammosov accidentally yelled "long live the victory of fascism throughout the world!".
 He then corrected himself by saying “Under the brilliant leadership of the great Stalin, forward to the victory of communism throughout the world!”

 On the same day, the emergency bureau of the Central Committee of the Communist Party of Kyrgyzstan removed Ammosov from all posts and raised the question of his party compliance.
 Subsequently, Ammosov wrote telegrams to Joseph Stalin trying to explain his mistake, but never received an answer: